Keynote Speaker: Esterbrook Longmaid III

 This conference brings together academics, educators, clinicians, practitioners and others from a wide variety of fields, for a collaborative, multidisciplinary exploration of the ways in which the pandemic has impacted education, and medical / nursing education.
 All abstracts are peer-reviewed.
 Themes and issues for the conference include, but are not limited to:

 Stream A: The emotional crisis among clinicians and practitioners

 What are the mental health impacts of the Covid-19 pandemic on healthcare workers?
 What has happened to their sleep, diet, relationships, parenting, drug and alcohol abuse, depression and suicide?
 What coping mechanisms are there?
 How should employers, governments, families and friends respond over the longer term?
 How can managers and administrators help their teams handle stress and anxiety – what can they do for themselves?
 How has the pandemic shaped the emotional work of providing care?
-Where has it led to a sense of moral injury, as employers, workplaces and governments use healthcare personnel without proper regard for their safety and wellbeing?
+Where has it led to a sense of moral injury, as employers, workplaces and governments use healthcare personnel without proper regard for their safety and well-being?
 To what extent does this crisis reflect the offloading of healthcare from public to private providers?
 How has it shaped established emotional issues in healthcare – empathy in medical internship and beyond, exhaustion, PTSD, the loss of face time in virtual relationships, and resiliency?

-Stream B: Paediatric care and the pandemic
+Stream B: Crises and communication

 Stream C: Virtual consultations